Biology-Group4/biology/README.md

-The completed site can be seen  <a href="https://peaceful-brown-716b03.netlify.app/">here</a>
+The completed website can be seen  <a href="https://peaceful-brown-716b03.netlify.app/">here</a>.